grame-cncm/faustcourse/session2/Lesson 3.md

 process = dirac, 44100 : @;
 ```

-You will now here a click after about 1 second.
+You will now here a click after about 1 second (but no click when yu stop).

+<< split into two lesson >>
 ### Read only table

 [Slide 29: read only table semantics]